 We will require substantial additional funding to develop our product candidates and support our continuing operations.
 Until such time that we can generate significant revenue from product sales or other sources, if ever, we expect to finance our operations through the sale of equity, debt financings or other capital sources, which could include income from collaborations, strategic partnerships or marketing, distribution, licensing or other strategic arrangements with third parties, or from grants.
 We may be unable to raise additional funds or to enter into such agreements or arrangements on favorable terms, or at all.
-Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic and otherwise.
+Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic and other geopolitical and macroeconomic conditions.
 Our failure to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on our business, results of operations or financial condition, including requiring us to have to delay, reduce or eliminate our product development or future commercialization efforts.
 Insufficient liquidity may also require us to relinquish rights to product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our development efforts.
 We cannot provide assurance that we will ever be profitable or generate positive cash flow from operating activities.

-The COVID-19 pandemic continues to rapidly evolve.
-As a result of the COVID-19 pandemic, we experienced some delays in setting up our current Phase 1/2 clinical trial and in clinical site initiation, including delays in recruiting clinical site investigators and clinical site staff, which we may experience again in the future.
-The extent of the impact of the COVID-19 pandemic on our business, operations and development timelines and plans remains uncertain, and will depend on certain developments, including the duration of the outbreak and its impact on our development activities, planned clinical trial enrollment, future trial sites, CROs, third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
-The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
-To the extent possible, we are conducting business as usual, with necessary or advisable modifications to employee travel and with many of our employees working remotely.
-We continue to actively monitor the rapidly evolving situation related to the COVID-19 pandemic and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
-Through September 30, 2021, although we modified our operations and practices due to the COVID-19 pandemic and to comply with federal, state and local requirements, our business, operations and development timelines were not material adversely affected.
-However, the extent to which the COVID-19 pandemic may affect our business, operations and development timelines and plans in the future, including the resulting impact on our expenditures and capital needs, remains uncertain.
+The COVID-19 pandemic continues to evolve.
+As a result of the COVID-19 pandemic, we experienced some delays in setting up our current Phase 1/2 clinical trial and in clinical site initiation, including delays in recruiting clinical site investigators and clinical site staff, which we may experience again in the future for clinical trials. including ongoing clinical trials involving OP-1250 in combination with other therapies.
+The extent of the impact of the COVID-19 pandemic on our business, operations and development timelines and plans, including the resulting impact on our expenditures and capital needs, remains uncertain, and will depend on certain developments, including the duration of the COVID-19 pandemic, frequency of outbreaks and its impact on our development activities, planned clinical trial enrollment, future trial sites, contract research organizations, or CROs, third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
+We continue to actively monitor the evolving situation related to the COVID-19 pandemic and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
+During 2021 and 2022, although we modified our operations and practices due to the COVID-19 pandemic and to comply with federal, state and local requirements, our business, operations and development timelines were not materially adversely affected.
+In March 2022, we fully re-opened our offices to all employees and continue to comply with protocols implemented by respective health authorities.
+We continue to monitor developments related to COVID-19 and may close our offices again in the future.
+The extent to which the COVID-19 pandemic may affect our business. operations and development timelines and plans in the future, including the resulting impact on our expenditures and capital needs, remains uncertain.